ECHO VirusSymptoms, Doctors, Treatments, Advances & More

 ECHO virus infections almost always clear up on their own.
 No specific medicines are available to fight the virus.
 Immune system treatment called intravenous immunoglobulin (IVIG) may help people with severe ECHO virus infections who have a weakened immune system.
 Antibiotics are not effective against this virus, or any other virus.

-Peter Simmonds practices in Oxford, United Kingdom.
+Peter Simmonds practices practicing medicine in Oxford, United Kingdom.
 Mr. Simmonds is rated as an Elite expert by MediFind in the treatment of ECHO Virus.
-His top areas of expertise are ECHO Virus, Parvovirus Antenatal Infection, Hepatitis C, and Hepatitis.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses ECHO Virus, Parvovirus Antenatal Infection, Hepatitis C, and Hepatitis.

-Enagnon Alidjinou practices in Lille, France.
+Enagnon Alidjinou practices practicing medicine in Lille, France.
 Alidjinou is rated as an Elite expert by MediFind in the treatment of ECHO Virus.
-Their top areas of expertise are ECHO Virus, Type 1 Diabetes (T1D), Fetal Parvovirus Syndrome, and HIV/AIDS.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses ECHO Virus, Type 1 Diabetes (T1D), Fetal Parvovirus Syndrome, and HIV/AIDS.

-Sandra Pinkert practices in Berlin, Germany.
-Ms. Pinkert is rated as an Elite expert by MediFind in the treatment of ECHO Virus.
-Her top areas of expertise are ECHO Virus, Myocarditis, and Cardiomyopathy.
+Helen Wise practices practicing medicine in Edinburgh, United Kingdom.
+Ms. Wise is rated as an Elite expert by MediFind in the treatment of ECHO Virus.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses ECHO Virus, Flu, Avian Influenza, and Severe Acute Respiratory Syndrome (SARS).

 People who have the less severe types of illness should recover completely without treatment.
 Infections of organs such as the heart may cause severe disease and can be deadly.